How do I repot an orchid?

 Note: I use Sphagnum moss to repot my orchids.
 I do this because I like to better.
 You DO NOT have to use moss.
 You can use a bark mixture (most mixes are made from bark)… This will work just fine.

-- Bowl for placing orchid in and a bowl for new mix
+- Bowl for soaking orchid in and a colander to rinse orchid and for new mix

 - Clean environment to work in